Link-/gh-token/docs/explanation/logger.md

 ## Logging Types

-The support logging types are either console or JSON.
+The supported logging types are either console or JSON.
 The default is console.

 See [Debug Logging](../how-to/debug-logging.md) for more information on how to use the logging types.